Checkio-Game-Missions/checkio-empire-fizz-buzz/info/used.md

 **How it is used:**

-Here you can learn how to write the simplest function and work with if-else statements.
+Here you can learn how to write simple functions and work with if-else statements.